FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 The following sections are given some examples of how to use security I/O.

 **Default safety configuration**
 When the robot leaves the factory, it has the default configuration.
 It can be operated without any additional safety devices.
-Please refer to Figure 2.5-9.
+Please refer to figure below.

 .. figure:: installation/049.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-10 Safety protection schematic diagram 01
+.. centered:: Figure 3.5-10 Safety protection schematic diagram 01

 **Connect the emergency stop button**
 In most applications, one or more additional emergency stop buttons need to be used.
-See Figure 2.5-10.
+Please refer to figure below.

 .. figure:: installation/050.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-11 Safety protection schematic diagram 02
+.. centered:: Figure 3.5-11 Safety protection schematic diagram 02

 **Connect the security stop button**
 An example of a safe stop device is the door switch that the robot stops when the door is turned on.
-See Figure 2.5-11.
+Please refer to figure below.

 .. figure:: installation/051.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-12 Safety protection schematic diagram 03
+.. centered:: Figure 3.5-12 Safety protection schematic diagram 03

 Universal digital amount I/O
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes the electrical specifications of the general digital I/O, and must abide by the general electrical specifications in Section 1.6.6.
+This section describes the electrical specifications of the general digital I/O, and must abide by the general electrical specifications in Section 3.5.6.

 The general digital amount I/O can be used to drive relays, solenoid valves and other devices or interact with other PLCs.

 **Digital quantity output control load**

-This example demonstrates how to connect the digital quantity output to control the load, see Figure 2.5-12.
+This example demonstrates how to connect the digital quantity output to control the load, Please refer to figure below.

 .. figure:: installation/052.png
 	:align: center
 	:width: 3in

-.. centered:: Figure 2.5-13 Great digital quantity output schematic diagram 01
+.. centered:: Figure 3.5-13 Great digital quantity output schematic diagram 01

 Digital input from the button
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~